dorkbox/Notify/README.md

 2. Can specify which corner, center is also possible
 3. If no location is specified, it will show on whatever screen the mouse is on.
 4. Duration timeouts, with progress indicator on notification
-5. Light or Dark styles
+5. Light or Dark themes
 6. Can close via close button or clicking on notification body
 7. Can show/hide the close button
 8. Can register a callback for when a user clicks on the notification body
 9. Animates to a collated position if multiple notifications are in the same position
-10. Bypasses the EDT, and now renders at a beautiful 30 frames-per-second.
+10. Bypasses the swing EDT, and now renders at a beautiful 30 frames-per-second.

 - This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 6+